arthurpicht/console/README.md

 This feature can be used to indicate the progress of long-running processes.
 It shows a progress counter that can be increased programmatically and must be cleared after finishing.

-No other output must be performed during the lifetime of a progress counter.
+* No other output must be performed during the lifetime of a progress counter.
 If done so, the display of progress counter will be broken.

-Progress counter will only be displayed on the configured standard output stream.
+* Progress counter will only be displayed on the configured standard output stream.
 It will not be printed on any other message channel.

-No progress counter will be displayed if option `plain` in configured.
+* The output of a ProgressCounter will be suppressed if one the following ConsoleConfiguration options if specified: `suppressedProgressIndicator`, `muted` or `plain`.

 ```java
 Console.print("Some task with 100 steps: ");